squidfunk/mkdocs-material/docs/blog/2021/search-better-faster-smaller.md

 The search index includes a stripped-down version of all pages.
 Let's take a look at an example, to understand precisely what the search index contains from the original Markdown file:

-??? example "Expand to see full example"
+??? example "Expand to inspect example"

     === "`docs/page.md`"